KYVENetwork/docs/docs/token_holders/delegating.md

 ### Undelegation

 To prevent undelegation and therefore mitigate slashings before the evidence of a malicious node can be found there is an unbonding time.
 When a delegator starts undelegating the $KYVE are unbonding for the specified unbonding time.
 After the unbonding time is reached the $KYVE is automatically transferred to the delegator.
+Max entries defines how much undelegations and redelegations you can have in parallel.

 import ParamString from '/src/components/params/ParamString';